 - As of 1991 the ALLBUS sample also includes foreigners living in Germany.
 Targeted individuals who did not have adequate knowledge of German to conduct the interview were treated as systematic unit non-responses.

-A second version of this data set (1090 variables) with a shortened demography module is additionally available as ALLBUS/GGSScompact Cumulation 1980-2018 (Study No. 5275, German version; Study No. 5277, English version).
+- A second version of this data set (1161 variables) with a shortened demography module is additionally available as ALLBUScompact Kumulation 1980-2014 (Study No. 4583).

 - The cumulated data set is also available in an English language version as Study No. 4584 (ALLBUS/GGSS Cumulation 1980-2014) and Study No. 4585 (ALLBUS/GGSScompact 1980-2014).